PritishParihar/Wireguard/README.md

-# Wireguard
- Automating wireguard using docker
+# Automating wireguard using docker compose